linuxdeepin/deepin-manual/manual-assets/professional/deepin-camera/en_US/index.md

 ## Main Menu

-On the main menu, you can change settings for Camera, switch window themes, view help manual and get more information about Camera.
+On the main menu, you can change settings for Camera, switch window themes, view help manual, and get more information about Camera.

 ### Settings